Dried Porcini Mushroom Pesto

 5. Step 5:

-Peel and wash the garlic, cut along the clove into 2 parts.
-In a preheated frying pan, heat the vegetable oil.
+Peel and rinse the garlic and cut the clove in half lengthwise.
+Heat the oil in a skillet.
 Fry the garlic over medium heat for 2 minutes, stirring.

 6. Step 6:

-Remove the garlic, it will no longer be useful to you.
-Transfer the chopped mushrooms to a frying pan and fry them over medium heat for 3 minutes.
-When all the excess water is gone from the mushrooms, remove the pan from the heat and cool.
-Fry the mushrooms carefully, do not over-dry, otherwise the taste of the sauce will be spoiled.
+Take out the garlic — you won't need it anymore.
+Add the chopped mushrooms to the skillet and fry over medium heat for 3 minutes.
+Once all the excess water has cooked off, take the pan off the heat and let it cool.
+Fry the mushrooms carefully and don't over-dry them, or the flavor of the sauce will suffer.

 7. Step 7:

-Drain the tomatoes and put them in a blender bowl or in a deep bowl, in which it will be convenient to chop the ingredients.
-Excess oil and spices will be washed off with water.
+Drain the tomatoes and put them in a blender or a deep bowl where the ingredients will be easy to blend.
+Draining rinses off the excess oil and seasoning.

 8. Step 8:

-Add nuts and parsley to tomatoes.
-Before that, remove the flaccid leaves and hard stems from the parsley, rinse, dry and disassemble into leaves.
+Add the walnuts and parsley to the tomatoes.
+First remove any wilted leaves and tough stems from the parsley, then rinse it, dry it, and pick off the leaves.

 9. Step 9:

-Lower the cooled mushrooms along with the oil into the blender bowl, too.
+Add the cooled mushrooms, along with their oil, to the blender too.

 10. Step 10: